seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 sudo dpkg --remove --force-depends rpi-eeprom
 ```

 You will soon discover that this breaks your package system in a way that prevents you from using `apt` to install any new packages!
-Here's how to recover from this disaster:
+Here's one way to recover from this disaster; another way would possibly have been to re-install `rpi-eeprom` (but we learn nothing from that!) :

 ```bash
 cd /var/lib/dpkg